lineality/Online_Voting_Using_One_Time_Pads/README.md

 - forms of decision making in history:
 -- from 'the decline and rise of democracy' book

+## Static questions vs. diversified questions with a data-root
+- e.g. language translation versions
+- simplification level versions
+- ways of asking question to test which are obscure of mistunderstood
+- the classic 'identification' step, where if what the question is asking can not be identified with a high percentage of the time, then the phrasing of the question is liability, effectively asking the wrong question, communicating the wrong thing, and causing confusion and miscommunication

 ## Computer Science issues relating directly to practical election system development and deployment into production at scale.

 book: Working in PUblic by Nadia Eghbal, making and maintaining open source software